jpasqua/FauxNeXT/README.md

 [<img src="images/Actual/BoxShot.jpeg" height="256">](images/Actual/BoxShot.jpeg)
 [<img src="images/Actual/FrontTop.jpeg" height="256">](images/Actual/FrontTop.jpeg)

 This repository contains the instructions for building a 50% scale Faux [NeXT Computer](https://en.wikipedia.org/wiki/NeXT_MegaPixel_Display).
-At the moment, the repository contains only the NeXT MegaPixel Display (MPD), but in the future it will also be home to a 3D Model for a NeXTstation to go along with it (and perhaps a Sound Box).
+At the moment, the repository contains only the NeXT MegaPixel Display (MPD) and a Sound Box, but in the future it will also be home to a 3D Model for a NeXTstation to go along with it.
 The display houses a Raspberry Pi which can run an emulator, named [**previous**](https://sourceforge.net/projects/previous/), that brings the NeXT software to life.

 The MPD model is a reasonable facsimile of the original, but a number of liberties were taken to make the 3D printing process a little easier and to accomodate the 8" display and other electronics inside.
 Also, the original MPD display was grayscale, while the display used in this model can display full color.
 The NeXT color display was pretty generic and not very interesting to look at as a piece of retrocomputing technology.